Find out what you can do with your goods when they are being processed or repaired using outward processing.

 Include your outward processing relief authorisation number on your export declaration.

-If you’re going to re-import your goods in separate consignments, you will need to complete an INF form.
+If you’re going to re-import your goods in separate consignments, you need to complete an information sheet.

-You need a separate form for each commodity code and you need to include:
+You need a separate information sheet for each commodity code and you need to include:

 - details of your goods such as description and quantity